DariaAntypenko/rsschool-cv/cv.md

 ## About myself

 I have experience in creating websites, landing page.
 I write the code for website redesign and support websites.
-I also used frameworks such as foundation, bootstrap.
+I also used frameworks such as Foundation, Bootstrap and Materialize.
 I recently found out Tailwind CSS, I took the Tailwind CSS course, but have not yet implemented it on the project.
 Now I want to improve my skills in javascript, I am taking a course in RS School.